-I am happy to share some of my thoughts as a guest blogger on cultural activities ideas for kids and the importance of multicultural games for our children.
+I am happy to share some of my thoughts on cultural activities ideas for kids and the importance of multicultural games for our children.
 From learning about different cultures music, various foods, new languages, national sports and loads more.
 This really is a fun and important activity for the children to learn.
 Learning something culturally different has never been more important.
 Learning to appreciate cultural diversity is a gift to your child that they will take with them through life and reap the benefits.
 These can encompass multiple different types of activities that range from fun games to projects such as sewing and painting.
 If you were nervous about sourcing supplies for these activities then you may be able to find cheap resources at websites similar to https://www.accuquilt.com/patterns/free-quilt-patterns.html or you could look online for some suggestions of where to source these perhaps unique activities.

 However, let’s be frank, teaching children about cultural diversity is daunting and it’s not surprising.
 There are so many different countries to think about, cultural norms to respect and each of those has its own style of expression within each, so yes, it can be hard just to get started, but hopefully by sharing a few easy-to-do cultural games/activities this will be a great place to start with your kids.